Eduardo Cunha: Personal life

 Born in Rio de Janeiro on 29 September 1958, Eduardo Cunha is the son of Elcy Teixeira da Cunha and Elza Cosentino.
 As his mother descended from Italian immigrants from the town of Castelluccio Inferiore in the region of Basilicata, he also holds Italian citizenship.
 When he was 14 years old, he began working part-time as an insurance broker.
 Later, he worked as an auditor at the firm Arthur Andersen, from 1978 to 1980.
 He majored in economics at the Universidade Candido Mendes, and served as an economist at Xerox of Brazil, between 1980 and 1982.

 Cunha has four children.
 He is currently married to journalist Cláudia Cruz.

-His name was on the Panama Papers.

 Political views

 Eduardo Cunha is a conservative Evangelical Christian.
 He seeks to ban abortion, increase marijuana penalties, and further restrict homosexual activity.
 As an evangelist, Cunha has proposed legislation titled The Law of Heterophobia (in response to the Law of Homophobia).
 The law demands a prison sentence of one to three years for anyone who forbids entry to a heterosexual to any public or private property, levies special rates at hotels or restricts the public display of affection.

-Cunha holds the reputation of being a "picareta" politician in Brazil.